ParrotSec/airgeddon/CONTRIBUTING.md

 3. Translate the strings located in `language_strings.sh` and the existing phrases _language_strings_handling_messages function_ in `airgeddon.sh`.
 4. If you want to create a pull request with a new language to be added, at least the 80% of the phrases must be translated and the rest must be done with at least _an automatic-translation_ system and marked with PoT (Pending of Translation) mark.
 5. Remember that pull requests done over master branch will be rejected.
 Read the git workflow policy first.
-6. After verification of and acceptation of the pull request, you can be added as a collaborator on the project to push directly on the repository instead of making pull requests.
+6. After verification of and acceptation of the pull request, you can be added as a collaborator on the project to push directly on the repository instead of submitting pull requests.
 7. Knowledge about `git` is mandatory (at least basic commands) to push directly into the project repository.

 ## Collaborating Developers and Plugins Development